tjhickey724/CS_EGP_playbook/_chapters/800-Incubator/240-mathematically-accurate-grading.md

 ---
 ## Intent

-_Concisely, preferably in one clear sentence, describe the aim or goal of this play.
-Basically, a one-sentence summary of what the play achieves.
-Then remove this text._

 Remove the inaccuracies inherent in traditional numerical grading, with its 100-point scale and averaging, so that a final grade is more reflective of student learning and achievement.

 ## Problem